-In this article, we will show you, How to import data from flat files of both Delimited type, Fixed Width type and use them as Flat File source in Informatica Source Analyzer.
+In this article, we will show you how to import data from flat files of both the Delimited type, Fixed Width type, and use them as Flat File source in Informatica Source Analyzer.

-Before we start importing data from the flat file, let us see the data inside the flat file.
+Before we start importing data from the flat file into Informatica, let us see the data inside the flat file source.

 Flat File Source in Informatica

-NOTE: Source Menu in the Menu bar will be available only when you are in the Source Analyzer section otherwise, it will be hidden
+NOTE: Source Menu in the Menu bar will be available only when you are in the Source Analyzer section.

 Once you are in Source Analyzer, Please navigate to Source menu and select the Import from File.. option as shown below

-Once you select the Import from File.. option, a new window called Open Flat File will be opened as shown below.
+Once you select the Import from File.. option, a new window called Open Flat File will open.
 Please select the required flat file from your local file system and click the Open button.
-For this example, we are selecting the GeoImport.txt file.
+For this example, we are choosing the GeoImport.txt file.

-Once you click the Open button, a new pop up window called Flat File Import Wizard will be opened as shown below.
+Once you click the Open button, a new pop up window called Flat File Import Wizard will open.
 This wizard can help us to specify the text format easily.

-First, Under Choose the file type that best describes your data section we have to choose either a Delimited or Fixed Width option.
-Our text is separated by comma delimiter as we shown earlier so we are selecting a Delimited option.
+First, under the Choose the file type that best describes your data section, we have to choose either a Delimited or Fixed Width option.
+Our text is separated by comma delimiter, as we showed earlier.
+So we are selecting a Delimited option.

-If you flat file contains column names as first line of data like our example file then, you have to change the Start Import at Row value from 1 to 2 otherwise keep it as 1.
-If you forgot to change then, while exporting this data to the database then Type casting errors will throw.
+If your flat file contains column names as the first line of data like our example file then, you have to change the Start Import at Row value from 1 to 2; otherwise, keep it as 1.
+If you forgot to change, then while exporting this data to the database, Typecasting errors will throw.

-Import filed names from the first line: This option allows us to import the column names from the first line of a flat file.
-If your flat file contains column names as the first line of data like our example file then, by selecting this option will import column names and this will automatically change the Start Import at Row value from 1 to 2
+Import filed names from the first line: This option allows us to import the column names from the first line of a flat-file.
+If your flat file contains column names as the first line of data like our example file then, by selecting this option will import column names, and this automatically changes the Start Import at Row value from 1 to 2

-- Under the Delimiter section, please select the delimiter used in the text file.
-Our text is separated by comma delimiter as we shown earlier so we are selecting Comma.
+- Under the Delimiter section, choose the delimiter used in this text file.
+Our text is separated by comma delimiter, as we showed earlier, so we are selecting Comma.

-- Under the Text Qualifier section, we are selecting No quotes because our flat file doesn’t have any quotes.
+- Under the Text Qualifier section, we are selecting No quotes because our flat-file doesn’t have any citations.
 Please change as per your requirements.

-From the below screenshot you can observe that, under the Source sub folder you can see our newly created Flat File source in Informatica and the table definition (Column Names and appropriate data types) inside our work space.
+From the below image, under the Source subfolder, you can observe our newly created Flat File source in Informatica and the table definition (Column Names and appropriate data types) inside our workspace.

 Preview Data inside Our Flat File in Informatica

-Although we created our Flat File source, before we proceed further we should preview our data.
-In order to preview the source data, Right click on the table definition and select the Preview data.. option from the context menu.
+Although we created our Flat File source, before we proceed further, we should preview our data.
+To preview the source data, Right-click on the table definition, and select the Preview data.. option from the context menu.

 Once you successfully selected your file, data inside the flat file (here GeoImport.txt) will be displayed as shown below